TerraCodec: Compressing Optical Earth Observation Data: Additional details on cloud inpainting

 \subsection{Quantitative results}

-Table~\ref{tab:allclear_others} reports SSIM, RMSE, and MAE results for all methods, complementing the PSNR results in the main paper (Table~\ref{tab:allclear}).
-Our zero-shot TEC--TT clearly outperform the heuristics: TEC--TT reaches PSNR $\approx 32.9$~dB and SSIM $\approx 0.917$, compared to LeastCloudy ($30.61$~dB / $0.863$) and Mosaicing ($29.82$~dB / $0.755$).
-Relative to the strongest prior zero-shot neural method on AllClear (UnCRtainTS, $29.01$~dB / $0.898$ / MAE $= 0.039$ / RMSE $= 0.050$), TEC--TT is substantially stronger ($32.86$~dB / $0.917$ / MAE $= 0.025$ / RMSE $= 0.034$).
+Table~\ref{tab:allclear_rmse_mae} reports RMSE, and MAE results for all methods, complementing the PSNR and SSIM results in the main paper zero-shot TEC-TT clearly outperform the heuristics: TEC-TT reaches PSNR $\approx 32.9$~dB and SSIM $\approx 0.917$, compared to LeastCloudy ($30.61$~dB / $0.863$) and Mosaicing ($29.82$~dB / $0.755$).
+Relative to the strongest prior zero-shot neural method on AllClear (UnCRtainTS, $29.01$~dB / $0.898$ / MAE $= 0.039$ / RMSE $= 0.050$), TEC-TT is substantially stronger ($32.86$~dB / $0.917$ / MAE $= 0.025$ / RMSE $= 0.034$).